FARHATREKAYA/Convert_Pascal_voc_xml_annotation_to_YOLO_txt_annotation/README.md

-# Convert Pascal VOC XML Annotation to COCO TXT Annotation
+# Convert Pascal VOC XML Annotation to YOLO TXT Annotation

-This repository contains a Python script that converts Pascal VOC XML annotation files to COCO TXT annotation files.
+This repository contains a Python script that converts Pascal VOC XML annotation files to YOLO TXT annotation files.

 ## Usage
  To use the script, simply run the following command: